farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 **With using of `function declaration` we can simply put the executable code at the top, and put our `function declarations` at the bottom.
 But with `function expression` we can't do the same thing.**

 > The difference between a **`function declaration`** and a **`function expression`** (including **arrow functions**) is **function declaration** hoisted but **`function expression`** did not.

+**This is critical to know:**
+> When we assign a `function expression` to a `variable`, the `variables` decoration itself hoisted, but the assignment is a **run-time** thing.
+Even we have a `function expression`, **compile-time** still handled that `function expression`.
+It didn't defer handling.
+What didn't happen is it didn't get at **compile-time**, associated with some `identifier` in the scope, but it still got compiled.
+>
+> All `functions` have a plan for their scope, until, and every time they get executed.
+So whether it was a `declaration` or an `expression`, when it gets executed is when that whole mapper plan becomes a real thing in memory, and every time it gets executed, that is the case.

 ### Hoisting Example: